SpaceODY/Space-Shuttle-System-Expanded/README.md

 I did not create any of the 3D models for this mod.
 I simply changed textures and subtypes in configs.

 All the space shuttles except challenger went through a livery update in 1998.
 This changed the flag placment and added the NASA meatball on its left wing.
-I implimented this into the mod with a 1980 varient and a modern varient on all the shuttles, with the exception of challenger which only lasted 9 missions before flying its fatal 10th for STS-51L on January 28th, 1986.
+I implimented this into the mod with a 1980 varient and a modern varient on all the shuttles.
+Only exception is challenger which only lasted 9 missions before flying its fatal 10th for STS-51L on January 28th, 1986.

 WARNING: Highly suggested to backup your current SPACE_SHUTTLE_SYSTEM folder if you have one.